2020PB/police-brutality/all-locations.md

 ### NYPD rams protesters | May 30th

-An NYPD SUV's path is blocked by a crowd of protesters.
+An NYPD SUV's path is blocked by a crowd of protesters at Flatbush and St. Marks.
 Protesters begin throwing things at the SUV.
 Another NYPD SUV drives up alongside the first, then drives through the crowd, forcing protesters out of its way.
 The first car then drives forward, ramming the dense crowd of civilians in front of it.
 NYPD's internal affairs bureau conducted a review and found no wrongdoing.
 The police commissioner said that "preliminarily we have an accounting of that incident where we have officers in a situation where they're essentially being penned in by protesters," but it seems from the video as though, throughout the incident, both cars have a clear route of escape behind them.

 tags: drive, protester, vehicle

 id: ny-newyorkcity-10

-geolocation:
+geolocation: 40.6796161, -73.9741384

 **Links**